 If you’ve been buying audio equipment for some time, you may be familiar with Audio-Technica.
 They’re not a small brand by any means.
 They are often lauded for their excellent headphones, such as the popular ATH-M50X.
 However, their expertise in audio doesn’t end with headphones.
-The Pro 70 Condensor microphone is proof of that.
-Coincidentally, you might also be interested in our roundup of the best microphones for vocals if you are interested in audio products.

 For the average consumer, the Pro 70 looks like a pricey investment.
 We’re not denying that, but give it a chance and you’ll be amazed by what’s possible with this mic.
 It is miles ahead of any cheap lavalier microphone on the market.
 To be honest, it’s a really good performer for a wired microphone.
 It can go toe to toe with mid-range wireless microphones, which cost double or triple the amount of the Pro 70.

 The Pro 70 is a wired microphone and uses the standard XLR connection.
 The bodypack can be powered by a single Double-A battery.
 This bodypack can easily keep up in a day-long shoot with no problems.
 It uses a cardioid polar pattern, so the entire focus is on your voice alone.
 It does a good job of blocking out the surrounding environmental noise.

 Useful Read: Fix – Microphone keeps muting itself.

 Apart from that, it has a max sound pressure limit of 123dB and has a smooth roll-off at higher and lower frequencies.
 The bodypack doesn’t have any gain controls, so you’ll have to rely on your audio interface.
 That’s not a big deal, but the lack of any battery indication sure is.
 The microphone is fairly easy to hide, and the cable uses strong materials.